-HOW DO WE REDUCE WEIGHT?
+HOW DO WE LOSE WEIGHT?

+How to lose weight fast?
 Our body weight is controlled by the amount of energy input (intake of food) and output (through various activities) in our day to day life.
 Energy is measured in calories.
 The sum of every single chemical process inside the body that maintains life is known as Metabolism.

 In case, your weight stays consistent, this is likely a sign that you are taking in the same amount of calories that you consume every day.